Executive Order 13653

 President Donald Trump rescinded E.O.
 13653 on March 28, 2017.
 In suspending the order, the executive branch told all federal agencies to stop considering climate preparedness in decision-making.
 Many departments fully complied with the order, especially those with recent executive appointments.
 Others, such as the Department of Defence, continued considering climate forecasts in decision-making.

 On January 20, 2021, President Joe Biden issued E.O.
 13990, “Protecting Public Health and the Environment and Restoring Science To Tackle the Climate Crisis,” which reinstated E.O.
 13653.

+Within hours of President Donald Trump's second term on January 20, 2025, he rescinded E.O.
+13990.